 In my own case, “Douglas” is not a particularly popular boys’ name, but I thought I knew where it came from.
 My mother had an older brother who died when he was five, and I was named for him.
 That’s true as far as it goes, but how did my namesake Douglas get his name?
 Despite being a historian, I don’t know a tremendous amount about my family’s past.
 Both my sets of grandparents emigrated to Canada after the First World War, my father’s family from Scotland, my mother’s from England.
 Both of my grandfathers were soldiers in that war.
 Beyond that, the family history is a bit of a fog, although on my maternal grandmother’s side I have traced the family back to a forty-year-old widow with five children living in a workhouse in Norwich in 1841 (and a lot of rural poverty on the way back there).
 I know that my mother’s dad came from a family of jewellers in Birmingham, but there’s no one named Douglas that I’ve been able to find among them.

 I assumed that Douglas was just one of those old-timey UK names that might have been inspired by a family friend in my grandfather’s generation.
 The data presented in Fluorish, though, held a surprise.
 Never particular popular, the name had a striking spike from 1914 to 1918, soaring from 0.08 to 0.54 percent, before beginning an abrupt decline that not even the actor Douglas Fairbanks could turn around.
 The dates of the First World War are impossible to ignore.
 So is the fact that the commander of the British Expeditionary Force on the western front, where my grandfather was a junior officer, was Douglas Haig.
 And so: yes, I am named for an uncle who died in childhood, but ultimately I was probably named for a First World War field marshal.
-That struck home for me through my current research on a project involving that war, Jackson’s Wars.
+That struck home for me through my current research on a project involving that war, on the soldier and war artist A.Y.
+Jackson.
 Haig, the “butcher of the Somme,” in November 1916 ordered the execution for desertion of one of the Canadian soldiers I have been dealing with.